zeitlerj/community-actions/Economy/zeitlerj_economy/README.md

 Zeitlerj's Economy Superaction provides a powerful and customizable economy system for atlas users.

 ### Included features are:
-* **Customizable Suffix** Default setting is `cR`, can be changed using subcommands to any desired suffix, including emojis.
+* **Customizable Currency Suffix** Default setting is `cR`, can be changed using subcommands to any desired suffix, including emojis.
 * **Time Based Pot** Provides a timed reward system for users to earn money over time.
 * **Level Up Rewards** Provided code-bit can be inserted into any existing level up message.
 * **Interuser Payments** Allows users to pay each other